-Protected-permissive left-turn phases with Flashing Yellow Arrow (FYA) have the potential to improve traffic operations by allowing more vehicles to complete their left turns during permissive phases especially in off-peak hours; however, their safety is perceived to be less than that of protected-only left-turn phases.
-Therefore, it is necessary to evaluate the safety of protected-permissive left-turn phases with FYA and protected-only left-turn phases.
-There are two prominent display factors in Washington State: doghouse and vertical displays.
-Doghouse displays accommodate permissive left-turn movements during a circular green signal.
-As a result, doghouse displays may confuse some left-turning drivers as circular green signals indicate the allocation of the right-of-way.
-Consequently, the safety of doghouse display needs to be assessed and compared to vertical displays with FYA.
-Finally, left-turn control mode can switch between permissive-only, protected-permissive, and protected-only throughout the day, based on traffic conditions.

-However, the change between control modes may induce confusion among drivers and needs to be studied.
+Protected-permissive left-turn (PPLT) phases with a flashing yellow arrow (FYA) have the potential to improve traffic operations by allowing more vehicles to complete their left turns during permissive phases, especially in off-peak hours; however, their level of safety is perceived to be less than that of protected-only left-turn (POLT) phases.
+Therefore, it is necessary to evaluate the safety of protected-permissive left-turn phases with an FYA and protected-only left-turn phases.
+There are two prominent display types in Washington state: doghouse and vertical displays.
+Doghouse displays accommodate permissive left-turn movements during a circular green (CG) signal.
+As a result, doghouse displays may confuse some left-turning drivers, as circular green signals indicate the allocation of the right-of-way.
+Consequently, the safety of doghouse displays needs to be assessed and compared to that of vertical displays with an FYA.
+Finally, the left-turn control mode can switch among permissiveonly, protected-permissive, and protected-only throughout the day on the basis of traffic conditions.
+However, the changes among control modes may produce confusion among drivers and need to be studied.

-Selecting a suitable left-turn control mode at signalized intersections throughout a day is a complex process as there are many traffic characteristics that influence the decision-making process.
-Shea et al. (2016) conducted a survey of state DOTs on their practices for selecting left-turn phases.
+Selecting a suitable left-turn control mode at signalized intersections throughout a day is a complex process, as there are many traffic characteristics that influence the decision-making process.
+Shea et al. (2016) conducted a survey of state departments of transportation on their practices for selecting left-turn phases.
 Table 1-1 summarizes the findings of the survey.